CIRCLE • LINE • LINE

 - Create an axis to line segment AB.
 Name the intersection point C. The centers of the resulting circles will lie on the axis because it is equidistant from both parallels.

 - From the center the given circle construct another circle (d).
 This circle will have the radius of the given circle, to which we'll add the distance between A and C (or B and C, the distance is the same).
+Because we know, that the resulting circle will have the radius AC, we draw this circle to obtain points with a given distance from the given circle.

 - The intersections of the axis of the line segment AC and the circle d are the centres of the two resulting circles.
 From these, draw the circles k1 and k2.
 These will have radius AC.